 The impacts to individual CRPR-listed tree species associated with pygmy cypress forest (cypress intermediate and tall morphotypes) and Bolander's pine shall be mitigated through preservation at an offsite location.
-To mitigate for the removal of individual CRPR listed Mendocino pygmy cypress trees (approximately 229 individuals of intermediate and tall morphotypes) and Bolander's pine (approximately 38 individuals), present within 0.58 acre impact area mapped as Pygmy cypress Alliance (tall and intermediate morphotypes), as well as where individual CRPR listed trees are scattered within the Bishop Pine Alliance proposed for removal, the County will create the Caspar Pygmy Forest Preserve encompassing a 28.3 acre parcel.
-The County-owned parcel off Prairie Way in Caspar (APN 118-500-45) is undeveloped, is zoned Rural Residential with the potential for development of a single-family house.
-The site has a variety of habitats present, mostly consisting of Cypress forest pygmy/forested wetland, Bishop Pine Forest Alliance, and pygmy forest morphotypes (intermediate and tall cypresstrees).
-Vegetation communities mapping conducted at the site documented 12.3 acres of intermediate and tall morphotypes (the former of which includes Bolander's pine subdominant), as well as 7.1 acres of high quality pygmy cypress (short morphotype) mixed with Bolanders pine (WRA 2015).
-Therefore, a total of 19.4 acres of pygmy cypress forest will be preserved.
-A separate evaluation concluded that the proposed Caspar Pygmy Forest Preserve is composed largely of undisturbed pygmy cypress woodland (Heise 2015).
-The County will execute appropriate legal documents to guarantee that the Caspar Pygmy Forest Preserve will remain undeveloped in perpetuity and only accessible for botanical research and other activities consistent with undiminished protection of the habitat.
-The preservation may be accomplished by transferring title or an easement to an established conservation organization subject to a preservation covenant, or, if no such organization is found, by the County recordinga covenant creating a conservation easement on behalf of the public.
-In that instance, the County will secure all access points to the property and post warning signs.
-Quarterly inspection of the Caspar Pygmy Forest Preserve will be made by County personnel along with their routine mandatory inspections of the cover of the nearby closed Caspar
+To mitigate for the removal of individual Mendocino cypress trees (approximately 229 individuals of intermediate and tall morphotypes) and

-Landfill.
-The inspections of the Preserve will be to ensure gate and signage are in place, and that no vandalism occurs, trash dumping, etc., and propose remedial activities if necessary to maintain current condition of the Preserve.
+Bolander's pine (approximately 38 individuals), present within 0.58 acre impact area mapped as Pygmy cypress Alliance (tall and intermediate morphotypes), as well as where individual CRPR listed trees are scattered within the Bishop Pine Alliance proposed for removal, the County shall create the Caspar Pygmy Forest Preserve encompassing a 28.3 acre County-owned parcel off Prairie Way in Caspar (APN 118-500-45).
+The County shall execute appropriate legal documents to guarantee that the Caspar Pygmy Forest Preserve will remain undeveloped in perpetuity and only accessible for botanical research and other activities consistent with undiminished protection of the habitat.
+The preservation may be accomplished by transferring title or an easement to an established conservation organization subject to a preservation covenant, or, if no such organization is found, by the County recording a covenant creating a conservation easement on behalf of the public.
+In that instance, the County shall secure all access points to the property and post warning signs.
+Quarterly inspection of the Caspar Pygmy Forest Preserve will be made by County personnel along with their routine mandatory inspections of the cover of the nearby closed Caspar Landfill.
+The inspections of the Preserve shall ensure all access points remain secure and signage is in place, and that no vandalism or trash dumping occurs, and propose and implement remedial activities if necessary to maintain current condition of the Preserve.
+Invasive plants along the southern boundary of the Caspar Pygmy Forest Preserve/Preservation Parcel shall be eradicated.
+Invasive plants along the southern boundary of the Caspar Pygmy Forest Preserve/Preservation Parcel shall be eradicated.
+A vegetation description and map of the mitigation parcel are included in Appendix L of the Revised DEIR.

-Finding: Mitigation Measure BIO-1b would reduce the project's impact on Mendocino pygmy cypress and Bolander's pine to insignificance and is consistent with Mendocino General Plan Policy RM-28.
-Implementing this Mitigation Measure for botanical impact is feasible and enforceable Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact BIO-1 regarding Mendocino Cypress and Bolander's Pine will be mitigated to a less-thansignificant level by the implementation of Mitigation Measure BIO-1b.
+Finding: Mitigation Measure BIO-1b would reduce the project's impact on Mendocino cypress and Bolander's pine to insignificance and is consistent with Mendocino General Plan Policy RM-28.
+Implementing this Mitigation Measure for botanical impact is feasible and enforceable.
+Based upon the Revised Final EIR and the entire record, the City and County find that the potentially significant project impact identified in Impact BIO-1 regarding Mendocino cypress and Bolander's pine will be mitigated to a less-than- significant level by the implementation of Mitigation Measure BIO-1b.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
 Code §21081(a)(1); Cal.
 Code Regs. §15091(a)(1)).